goldbergyoni/nodebestpractices/sections/errorhandling/returningpromises.md

 </p>
 </details>

-### The right way to go: wrap async callback in a dummy async function before passing it as a sync callback
+### Code example: wrap async callback in a dummy async function before passing it as a sync callback

 <details><summary>Javascript</summary>
 <p>